 What are the costs?

 All academic and student development services are provided to qualifying students at no cost.
 Room and board expenses during outings are covered by the program.
 In addition, students who fulfill their responsibilities are eligible to earn a quarterly stipend during the academic year and/or a summer stipend during the summer program.

 What are the responsibilities of the student?

 Participants are required to be involved in all activities organized by program staff.
 During the academic year, students are required to attend weekly after school tutorials.
-Every month, students are required to participate in a weekend event that focuses on academia.
+Every month, students are required to participate in a Saturday Session event that focuses on academia.
 All participants must meet a passing grade in their academic schedule.
 Students are also required to participate in our summer program component.

 Who is eligible to apply?

 Any student who has completed the 8th grade, but has not entered 12th grade who is attending the following target high schools: Avenal High, Corcoran High, Hanford West High, Lemoore High, Laton High and Riverdale High.
-The student’s parent(s)/guardian(s) must meet federal low-income guidelines or prove that neither has completed a four year college diploma.
+The student's parent(s)/guardian(s) must meet federal low-income guidelines or prove that neither has completed a four year college diploma.
 Student must also be a U.S. citizen or permanent resident alien.
-Most importantly, student must demonstrate an interest in math or science to be considered for admittance into the program.
+Most importantly, students must demonstrate a strong interest and commitment towards their post-secondary education.